WRITTEN BY: BRUCE LOVELACE

 Welcome to my mini gallery of Chesapeake City, Maryland photos.

-Organized by Steve Gottlieb of horizon workshops, the Chesapeake City Photo Workshop was a great event.
+Organized by Steve Gottlieb of horizon workshops (No longer exists), the Chesapeake City Photo Workshop was a great event.
 When I found out that it was going to be led by photographer Tony Sweet, the decision to attend was a no-brainer.

 The format was just right, a stretch of field work sandwiched in between two sessions of lecture and questions with Tony.
-The participants had about 2 hours to travel on foot through the small streets of Chesapeake City, Maryland, and practice our craft.
-I picked these 6 images to share with you.
+The attending photographers had about 2 hours to travel on foot throughout the town, covering the small streets of Chesapeake City, Maryland.
+I narrowed down to these 6 images to share with you.

 The Chesapeake City Bridge looms high over the Back Creek in Maryland and the C & D Canal that connects with the Delaware river.
 The two parcel of land that make up Chesapeake City are separated by 100 yards or so.